MC6011 - Corporate Communications (2022/23)

 As final year students, applicants will be expected to spend a significant amount of time on all aspects of independent learning including organisational research, media monitoring, journal article analysis and engaging with various aspects of specific corporate relations communication initiatives.

 On completing the module students will be able to :

-1. Critically evaluate corporate strategy and leadership as well as corporate communications, particularly in regard to how a comprehensive grasp of the former analytical subject will influence the application of the latter communication discipline.
+2. Critically evaluate the various key specialisms within corporate communications practice including investor relations, strategy and leadership. as well as corporate communications, particularly in regard to how a comprehensive grasp of the former analytical subject will influence the application of the latter communication discipline.

 Tench, R and Yeomans, L (2017) Exploring Public Relations, 4th Edition, Pearson (E-text available)